 Requirement Type Description Usability/Quality-in-Use Requirements associated with measurable effectiveness, efficiency, satisfaction criteria.
 Functional Requirements describing functions performed by the system.
 Performance Requirements on overall system performance, including those associated with a particular system mode or state.
 System Operations Requirements related to human systems operation, reliability, portability, compatibility, maintenance, and maintainability (e.g., mean and max downtime, maintenance intervals, component accessibility) Modes and States Requirements related to modes of operation and transitions between modes/states.
 Physical Characteristics Requirements related to growth, expansion/contraction.
 Constraints on weight, volume, and dimension.
 Construction characteristics relevant to installation, and requirements associated with materials, nameplates, marking and workmanship.
-Environmental Conditions Requirements associated with the environment, such as temperature, humidity, wind, rain, fungus, salt spray, radiation, immersion, or any other environmental condition relevant to the installation environment.
-Requirements related to the electromagnetic signal environment, threats (e.g., wild animals) and laws/regulations.
-Security Requirements related to physical security, cybersecurity and privacy that are not categorized elsewhere.
-Policy and Regulation Requirements that exist only because of a particular policy, regulation or business practice that are not categorized elsewhere.
-Packaging, Handling, Shipping and Transportation Requirements related to packaging and shipping the system prior to its installation.
+Environmental Requirements associated with the environment, such as Conditions temperature, humidity, wind, rain, fungus, salt spray, radiation, immersion, or any other environmental condition relevant to the Installation environment.
+Requirements related to the electromagnetic signal environment, threats (e.g., wild animals) C a curitu and laws/regulations.
+Security Requirements related to physical security, cybersecurity and Deligy and Decyslation Privacy that are not categorized elsewhere.
+Policy and Regulation Requirements that exist only because of a particular policy, elsewhere Packaging Handling Requirements related to packaging and shipping the system Shipping and prior to its installation.
+Transportation